LucaNerlich/adobe-home-automation/README.md

     - index.css
     - /css/*.css

-### Known Issues
+### Known Issues / Future Extensions

-- Consumer Form tries to submit twice, but validation blocks the second submit
+- Consumer Form tries to submit twice.
+However, validation correctly blocks the second submission.
 - When adding a new consumer, it does not automatically grab the current state of its corresponding provider
+- Currently, not possible to delete a consumer or a topic, once added.

 ## References